DeLuks2006/Rootkitty/src/note.md

 ## more ideas
 - anti debug
 - PAM backdoor
-- hide own processes
-- persistence over systemd process
+- persistence over systemd service
 - reverse shell ipv4 and v6
 - mini-shell interface from server so we can have custom commands
 - intercept common cryptographic functions